Sign up for SnapShooter

 - Press save

 - We will check the API key is valid and works before allowing you to save.
-Once complete your ready to setup and backup process that uses external storage :)
+Once complete, you are ready to create a Backup Job that uses external storage

 # Configure Schedule

 Scheduling is where the power and ease of use for SnapShooter shins.

 You need to tell SnapShooter how often you wish to have backups, currently, we support up to hourly backups.
 You can also set Timezone and Daily backup time.
 We will then take your daily backup at this time/timezone and tag it as daily.
 If you have more than daily backups, we will offset the other backups on this.

 With SnapShooter taking backups at the frequency you set you need to decide how many past backups you wish to keep.